Karapiro

-Karapiro (Karāpiro) is a settlement and rural area in the Waipa District and Waikato region of New Zealand's North Island.
-It includes both the artificially created Lake Karapiro and the accompanying Karapiro Power Station.
+Karapiro (Karāpiro) is a settlement and rural area in the Waipā District and Waikato region of New Zealand's North Island.
+It includes both the artificially created Lake Karapiro and the accompanying Karāpiro Power Station.
 Karapiro is located just off State Highway 1, south-west of Cambridge.

 History

 In about 1600, Te Ihingarangi built a pā (fortified village) called Te Tiki o Ihingarangi near where Lake Karapiro is today.

 In 1830 Ngāti Hauā defeated Ngāti Maru in a battle at Taumatawīwī, two kilometres south of Karapiro Domain.
 On the orders of the Ngāti Hauā chief Te Waharoa, his dead warriors were cremated, this taking place on rocks beside the Waikato River, the location then becoming known as Karāpiro, from the Māori language words karā, meaning "basaltic stone", and piro, meaning "foul smelling".
 The site was flooded when the dam was built and the lake created in 1947.

 A man opened fire inside the Karapiro Cafe and Grits in April 2019.
 The suspect was later put under mental health care; the victim survived with serious injuries.